-Galactorrhea is a milky nipple discharge unrelated to the normal milk production of breast-feeding.
-Galactorrhea itself isn't a disease, but it's a sign of an underlying problem.
-Although it occurs most often in women, galactorrhea can happen in men and even sometimes in infants.
+Galactorrhea (guh-lack-toe-REE-uh) is a milky nipple discharge unrelated to the normal milk production of breast-feeding.
+Galactorrhea itself isn't a disease, but it could be a sign of an underlying problem.
+It usually occurs in women, even those who have never had children or after menopause.
+But galactorrhea can happen in men and even in infants.

-Sometimes, the cause of galactorrhea can't be determined, and the condition goes away on its own.
+Sometimes, the cause of galactorrhea can't be determined.
+The condition may resolve on its own.